d-krupke/instance_repository_backend/README.md

         ..., description="Indices of the selected items in the solution" )

+    schema_version: int = Field(
+        default=0,
+        description="Schema version of the instance.
+If the schema changes, this will be incremented.", )

 # Configuration constants for the knapsack problem

 # Unique identifier for the problem
 PROBLEM_UID = "knapsack"

+# Human-readable name and description of the problem
+# This is optional but can help with generic UIs.
+PROBLEM_NAME = "Knapsack Problem"
+PROBLEM_DESCRIPTION = (
+    "The Knapsack Problem involves selecting a subset of items " "to maximize total value without exceeding a given weight capacity. " "This configuration defines the structure of instances and solutions for the problem."
+)

 # Shared attribute name for instances and solutions
 INSTANCE_UID_ATTRIBUTE = "instance_uid"

 # Schema definitions
 INSTANCE_SCHEMA = KnapsackInstance
+SOLUTION_SCHEMA = (
-SOLUTION_SCHEMA = KnapsackSolution  # Set to None if solutions are not supported
+    KnapsackSolution  # Optional: Set to None if solutions are not supported )

 # Filtering and sorting configurations
 RANGE_FILTERS = [
     "num_items",
     "weight_capacity_ratio",
 ]  # Fields usable for range filters
-BOOLEAN_FILTERS = ["integral"]  # Boolean fields usable for filters
+BOOLEAN_FILTERS = ["is_integral"]  # Boolean fields usable for filters
 SORT_FIELDS = ["num_items", "weight_capacity_ratio"]  # Fields usable for sorting

-# Fields for display in instance overviews
+# Fields for display purposes in instance overviews
 DISPLAY_FIELDS = [
     "instance_uid",
     "num_items",
     "weight_capacity_ratio",
-    "integral",
+    "is_integral",
     "origin",
 ]